There are many prejudices about silk. What if we were to wring their necks?!

 FALSE!

-While it's true that silk sheets are less rough than cotton or linen sheets, don't confuse the soft feel of silk with the dry, cold, "leaky" feel of cheap sheets made from synthetic fibers.
+While it's true that silk sheets are less rough than cotton or linen sheets, don't confuse their soft feel with the dry, cold, "leaky" touch of cheap sheets made from synthetic fibers.

-It's polyester and polyester sateen sheets that slip, not silk!
+It's polyester and sheets made from polyester satin that slip, not silk!

 Satin ("charmeuse" in English) is a soft, shiny fabric that can be made from any yarn.
 Generally, the word "satin" is used for polyester satin, but you can also find cotton satin, viscose satin, etc...
-There is, of course, no visual or tactile comparison with natural silk.
+There is obviously no comparison with natural silk, either visually or in terms of feel.

-Much less expensive to produce, polyester satin is invading the bed linen shelves of distributors looking for easy sales, and deliberately creating confusion.
+Much cheaper to produce, polyester satin is invading the bed linen shelves of distributors in search of easy sales and who deliberately maintain the confusion.

 5 - Silk is fragile!